Glide Apps: A Complete Guide to Glide App Development

 Glide Apps is a platform that allows you to create progressive web apps (PWAs), which means they work with any hardware and software.
 The platform will instantly create an app for you in fewer than seven seconds when you select an app template and input your spreadsheet data.

-Currently, there are 407 templates that you can choose from, including apps for inventory, property management, CRM, employee directories, expense reports, deliveries, planners, meal plans, and even booking systems.
+Currently, there are 407 templates that you can choose from, including apps for inventory, property management, no-code CRM, employee directories, expense reports, deliveries, planners, meal plans, and even booking systems.

 Glide leverages Google Sheets, Excel, and Airtable as sources of data input to build your apps.
 The layout of the data and the functions that will control it are determined by the template you choose.
 You can imagine that each line and column of your Google Sheet will be converted into a component of your app.